COVID-19: Status of City of Boston departments

 Property Management: The Property Management office is open with significantly reduced staff levels as many are working remotely.
 For questions, call 617-635-4100 (Monday through Friday, 9 a.m. - 5 p.m.) or email firstname.lastname@example.org.

-Public Facilities: Our office is closed.
-Our Bid Counter is relocating to City Hall, Room 241, and operating on a reduced schedule.
+Public Facilities: Our office is currently closed.
+Our Bid Counter is located on the 1st floor of 26 Court Street and it's open on Mondays and Wednesdays.
 The Bid Counter will be open to the public for scheduled bid openings.
 All visits to the Bid Counter outside of bid openings will require an appointment.
 To make an appointment to visit the Bid Counter, please use our online scheduler.
-If you have questions about current IFBs or RFPs, email firstname.lastname@example.org.
-For all other questions, email email@example.com.
+The bid counter is closed between the hours of 12 - 1 p.m. on days bids are not due.
+If you have questions about current IFBs or RFPs, email email@example.com.
+For all other questions, email firstname.lastname@example.org.

 Public Health Commission: Our response to the COVID-19 crisis is happening around the clock.
 Our office is open during regular business hours, Monday through Friday, 9 a.m. - 5 p.m.
 Call the Mayor’s Health Line at 617-534-5050 or email email@example.com for more information.
 Our homeless shelters and recovery services also remain open.
 For recovery support, call 3-1-1 or 617-635-4500.